RNNIDS: Enhancing Network Intrusion Detection Systems through Deep Learning: Introduction

 Furthermore, and more crucially, when a detector is implemented and its effectiveness against zero-day attacks should be tested, it is necessary to generate a traffic pool reflecting the nature of the zero-day attacks.
 In the literature, this has not been completely addressed so far.
 As a prime example,~\cite{holm2014signature} re-defines zero-day attacks as the attacks discovered after the NIDS under study is released.
 By taking this into account, it has been shown that a signature-based NIDS, namely SNORT~\cite{snort1998}, can detect a set of zero-day attacks.
 Unfortunately, the issue with ground truth remains a critical challenge.

 \textbf{Our contributions:} This work aims at removing obstacles mentioned above by contributing to the following points.

-\textbf{(1) Generating attack mutants: } By applying a novel and sound method, we demonstrate how mutants of an attack can be generated.
+\textbf{(1) Generating malware mutants: } By applying a novel and sound method, we demonstrate how mutants of a malware can be generated.
 This has been illustrated in Figure~\ref{fig:framework} and marked as Step~1.
 Our method relies on the fact that an unknown pattern, so-called grammar, can be extracted and learned by a recurrent neural network (RNN).
 This fact enables us to generate new, unseen sequences, i.e., attack mutants.
-These new variants of an attack can be indeed helpful, when there is a need to generate a dataset that serves as the ground truth.
+These new variants of a malware can be indeed helpful, when there is a need to generate a dataset that serves as the ground truth.

 \textbf{(2) Generating attack signatures: } As another example of how RNNs can be used in intrusion detection, we demonstrate that by extracting the signatures of an NIDS and feeding them into an RNN it is possible to generate synthetic signatures.
-These signatures can be further added to the database of an NIDS to improve its performance in terms of finding unseen mutants of an attack, as shown in Figure~\ref{fig:framework} (see Step~2).
+These signatures can be further added to the database of an NIDS to improve its performance in terms of finding unseen mutants of an attack, as shown in Figure~\ref{fig:framework} (see Step~2\newversion{, for the results, see Section~\ref{sec:res_bro} ``Experiment~1'')}.

 \textbf{(3) Synthetic data generation: } The methodology that we apply in this paper can represent a change of direction for generating synthetic data.
-More specifically, we show that along with applying the overlay methodology by using synthetic signatures and mutants generated by an RNN, it is possible to generate synthetic data to test an NIDS.\footnote{ We stress that when evaluating the performance of the NIDS by feeding this synthetic data, the synthetic signatures used to generate that should have been removed from the database of the NIDS (See Section~\ref{sec:res_bro} for more details). }
+More specifically, we show that along with applying the overlay methodology by using synthetic signatures and mutants generated by an RNN, it is possible to generate synthetic data to test an NIDS.
+We stress that when evaluating the performance of the NIDS by feeding this synthetic data, the synthetic signatures used to generate that should have been removed from the database of the NIDS (see Section~\ref{sec:res_bro} for more details).

-Last but not least, we verify the relevance of the above claims empirically by applying the proposed concept to one of the well-studied, off-the-shelf NIDS, namely the Bro NIDS.
-According to our experimental results, when incorporating a publicly accessible dataset, the performance of the Bro can be improved by up to about 17\%.
+Last but not least, we verify the relevance of the above claims empirically by applying the proposed concept to one of the well-studied, off-the-shelf NIDS, namely Zeek \newversiontwo{(formerly Bro, henceforth called Bro)} NIDS~\cite{zeek2020}.
+According to our experimental results, when incorporating a publicly accessible dataset, the performance of Bro can be improved by up to about 17\%.
 Nevertheless, the scope of our work is not restricted to this NIDS.
 In other words, our methodology is applicable in other scenarios, where a signature-based NIDS is employed to find an intrusion.